-In July 2004 a meeting for members and Executive Officers of AECs was held by the ARRP in conjunction with the Animal Welfare Unit.
+In April 2006 a meeting for members and Executive Officers of AECs was held by the ARRP in conjunction with the Animal Welfare Branch.

 In an effort to ensure that the program for the meeting met the needs of AECs, comment was sought from all NSW AECs on topics they wished to discuss and the format for conducting the meeting.
 Valuable feedback was provided, and a program was structured accordingly.
-The members of the ARRP subcommittee that worked on this project (in the 2003-04 year) were Associate Professor Margaret Rose, Associate Professor Rosemarie Einstein and Ms Siobhan O'Sullivan.
-The meeting was well attended.
+The members of the ARRP subcommittee that worked on this project were Associate Professor Rose, Mr Lawrie and Ms Abbott.